Engineering Doctorates (EngD): find out more about what they entail and what the experience is like from research engineer Maria Felice.

 An EngD is a fantastic way of applying engineering to a very real problem of industrial significance, while still performing rigorous scientific work.
 It gives you a thorough yet gentle introduction to industry and you make contacts throughout the company you are based in and also in other companies within the industry via collaborative work.

 You also get to network with academics at your university and further afield, at conferences for example.
 Making contacts is not only useful for future job-hunting, but it is also a good way of finding out what other engineers do on a day-to-day basis so that you can make more informed career choices.

 As an RE, your EngD research project is very much your responsibility, which means you must manage your time and budget and organise project meetings for your academic and industrial supervisors, who might be geographically far apart.
 This autonomy is all fantastic training for future years and also allows you to be creative and do things your own way, whilst being funded and supervised.

-It is my 16th month as an RE now and I am very pleased with my choice.
-I enjoy the variety of work, which ranges from very theoretical and rigorous academic work to hands-on work in an industrial setting.
-This unique mix means that I have opportunities to present at international conferences but also can sit in company meetings and hear about strategy and budgets.
-I definitely feel that, on completion of my EngD, whether I choose to go into academia or industry, I will possess the necessary hard and soft skills.
+I am very pleased that I chose to do an EngD.
+I enjoyed the variety of work, which ranged from very theoretical and rigorous academic work to going hands-on in an industrial setting.
+This unique mix meant that I had opportunities to present at international conferences and also sit in company meetings, where I learnt about strategy and budgets.

 Some people feel that a PhD is more scientifically rigorous than an EngD, but an EngD requires the novel contribution to knowledge just like a PhD.
 The final assessment is a viva voce during which you must defend your scientific work and also discuss the industrial applications of your findings.
 For this reason, there are academic and industrial experts present.
 The immediate and direct usefulness of your research work is particularly attractive in today’s economic climate.